ryman1/keeweb-wiki/Plugins.md

 $ keeweb-plugin create
 ```

-Important: it will generate private key for your plugin, you have to keep it securely.
+Important: it will generate a private key for your plugin, you have to keep it securely, to be able to update your plugin later.
-To sign the resources inside your plugin and update manifest, use this:
+To sign the resources inside your plugin and update the manifest, use this:

 ```bash
 $ keeweb-plugin sign my-awesome-plugin